yassine-hamoudi/labri/_pages/positions.md

 Contact: [Yassine Hamoudi](mailto:yassine.hamoudi@labri.fr)

-Candidates must have training or experience in at least one of the following areas: quantum information and computation, mathematical programming, algorithmic theory, complexity theory.
+Candidates can have training or experience in at least one of the following areas: quantum information and computation, mathematical programming, algorithmic theory, complexity theory.

 PhD positions are granted for 36 months with a net income of about 1700 € (+ optional 150€/month with teaching service).
 Postdocs positions are granted for 24 months with a net income ranging between 2100 € and 2500 € depending on the candidate experience.
-The positions include all the social benefits of a usual French contract (health insurance, public transport expenses, paid leave, etc.).
+The positions profit from French social security and employee benefits (health insurance, public transport expenses, paid leave, etc.).

 ### Applications for Undergraduate / Master students
 We can offer internships for undergraduate or master students.
 Applicants should have a strong mathematical or computer science background and some basic knowledge about quantum information.